mxagar/machine_learning_ibm/03_Classification/03_Classification_IBM.md

 Decision trees are very prone to overfit the dataset: they learn noise.
 The solution to that is to prune the trees, which can be achieved with the methods mentioned in Section 4.2:

 - We force a `max_depth`.
-- We prune nodes that don't provide an information grain above a threshold.
+- We prune nodes that don't provide an information gain above a threshold.
 We can also use a simple classification error to that end.

 Decision trees have the following advantages: